-'Scotland have 24% World Cup chance'
+'Scotland have 24% World Cup chance

 Ukrainian football journalist Andrew Todos on BBC Sportsound

-There was a live stream of the manager watching on and he clenched his fist and did a fist pump.
-He said he was happy he got Scotland and that they are a level opponent with Ukraine.
+There was a live stream of the manager watching on and he did a fist pump.
+He said he was happy to get Scotland and they are a level opponent with Ukraine.

-Since the summer and the Euros, Andriy Shevchenko has left and they have a new manager, Oleksandr Petrakov, who won the under-20 World Cup in 2019 with Ukraine.
+Since the summer and the Euros, Andriy Shevchenko has left and they have a new manager, Oleksandr Petrakov, who won the Under-20 World Cup in 2019 with Ukraine.
 He's made a few changes, they play more on the counter-attack.
-It's going to be quite an even game and a cagey affair.
-It's an even match-up.
+It's going to be quite an even game and a cagey affair - it's an even match-up.

 It was Scotland or Wales everyone wanted to draw.
 But everyone is taking it with a pinch of salt, knowing that Scotland have won their last six games.